ondrovic/survey-test-form/README.md

 2. **Set up GitHub Secrets** (Required):

    - Follow the GitHub Secrets Setup section above
-   - Ensure all Firebase configuration secrets are added to your repository
+   - Ensure all Supabase configuration secrets are added to your repository

 3. **Push to Main Branch**: